Zhongqi-F/Sim-FAST/README.md

 ## Simulator For Active STructures (Sim-FAST)

 I am hoping to create an educational code package for active structures, including tensegrity, origami, trusses, mechanisms, metamaterials, and many others.
 This package is still under construction.
 Eventually, there will be a note associated with this package that will be published.
 Hoepfully I will get the opportunity of teaching it one day.

+The following GIF animation shows a few working examples.

 ## As of Jan 2nd.